rick427/Moviez/README.md

 # Moviez

 A movies web application that lets users rent and get the latest information about the movie industry.
-Moviez was built with React.js.
+Moviez was built with React.js. **Please note**: Due to time limitations this app was built with a desktop first approach and as such may break if ran on a mobile device.

 ## How to run